zaeem4/zaeem4/README.md

 - 👋 Hi, I’m @zaeem4.
 - 👀 I’m interested in dynamic web development and machine learning.
 - 🌱 I’m currently learning web3 and openAI.
-- 💞️ I’m looking to collaborate on Ether, Smartcontract, MERN Stack, openAI and shopify app development.
+- 💞️ I’m looking to collaborate on Blockchain, MERN Stack, openAI and shopify app development.
 - 📫 How to reach me?
 Email me at zaeem1169@gmail.com.

 Here are the links of my projects: <br/>